7 Axioms for Expected Utility Theory

 If you look at other resources on the axioms underlying expected utility theory, you may come across an axiom called the Archimedean property.
 The Archimedean property is an alternative assumption to continuity.
 Only one of continuity or the Archimedean property need be assumed.
 I will not cover the Archimedean property in these notes.

-Beyond the axioms of completeness, transitivity, continuity and independence of irrelevant alternatives, some additional axioms are often adopted for practical purposes.
+Beyond the axioms of completeness, transitivity, continuity and independence, some additional axioms are often adopted for practical purposes.
 These include using a reference point of zero wealth, non-satiation, monotonicity, convexity and diminishing marginal utility.

 7.1 Continuity